WHY STUDY CORPORATE COMMUNICATION AT IE?

-Students are not only the center of our concern; they are the essence of this program.
-We choose them because they think differently and we know they are going to be the leaders of tomorrow.
+Students are not only the center of our concern ; they are the essence of this program.
+Through our hands-on teaching approach and our academic standards, they will gain the ability to think differently and become leaders of tomorrow

 40% Seminar-style discussions and presentations

 30% Practical and creative workshops and management case studies

 PRACTICAL, HANDS-ON LEARNING

 IE’s innovative learning methodology focuses on active-learning using case studies, multimedia simulations, class debates and team consulting projects with real clients in the corporate communication, visual and digital media fields.

 That include full-time academic professors, as well as faculty-practitioners who are working in senior positions in corporate communication, branding, visual/digital media and management.